Buch, Englisch, 302 Seiten, Format (B × H): 152 mm x 229 mm

 Weitere Infos & Material

-1. Introduction 2.
-Key Features of Suspended Prison Sentences and Some Associated Problems 3.
-Countries of the Former Warsaw-Pact 4.
-Suspended Prison Sentences in the Czech Republic 5.
+Part I 1.
+Introduction 2.
+Key Features of Suspended Prison Sentences and Some Associated Problems Part II Part IIA Suspended Sentences in the Former Warsaw-Pact Countries 3.
+Countries of the Former Warsaw Pact 4.
+Suspended Prison Sentences in Czechia 5.
 The Development of Suspended Prison Sentences in Hungary 6.
 Suspended Sentences as an Alternative to Imprisonment in Poland 7.
-Suspended Prison Sentences in Romania 8.
+Suspended Prison Sentences in Romania Part IIB Suspended Sentences in the Former USSR 8.
 Countries of the Former USSR 9.
 Suspended Sentences in Estonia 10.
-Suspended Prison Sentences in Russia 11.
+Suspended Prison Sentences in Russia Part IIC Suspended Sentences in Countries of the Former Yugoslavia 11.
 General Tendencies of Criminal Law and Penal Policy in Yugoslavia (1945–1990s) 12.
 Suspended Prison Sentences in Serbia 13.
-Slovenia Suspended Sentences as a Pillar of Penal Moderation 14.
+Slovenia Suspended Sentences as a Pillar of Penal Moderation Part III 14.
 Common and Divergent Pathways of Suspended Prison Sentences in Central and Eastern Europe 15.
 Suspended (Prison) Sentences Reimagined